colonelsalt/CylinderBattle/README.md

 ### Can I edit the existing code? ###

 * Yes, we encourage you to use and edit the existing code to your needs.
+It must be clear to the assessors though that there is purpose behind these changes and that you fully understand the original source.